Science-oriented engineer and engineering-oriented scientist. I work with satellites, sounding rockets, and data science.

 Click the image above to watch the GoPro-like onboard videos.

-I used to work at University of Colorado Boulder, Stanford University, and University of California Santa Cruz
+I used to work at NASA, Stanford University, and University of California Santa Cruz

 Ham radio operators around the world can and have been using this application to listen to beacons from the MinXSS CubeSat and see real time telemetry from the satellite.
 It automatically forwards the data to the MinXSS team.